Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

     }
     ```

-    The `CameraDevice.Rear` parameter means that the currently-activated device camera is the primary camera.
+    The `CameraDevice.Rear` parameter means that the currently activated device camera is the primary camera.
 You can select between the rear (primary) and front (secondary) camera.
 The available parameter values are defined in the [Tizen.Multimedia.CameraDevice](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.CameraDevice.html) enumeration.

 2. Check the current state of the camera using the `State` property of the [Tizen.Multimedia.Camera](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.Camera.html) class: